Robust Design and Evaluation of Predictive Algorithms under Unobserved Confounding: Proofs of Results in the Main Text

 The second claim follows by noticing that the proof of the first claim showed that

 if $R_{1,n} = o_\p(1/\sqrt{n})$.
 By the central limit theorem,

 from which the result follows. $\Box$

-\subsection{Proof of Proposition \ref{proposition: positive class performance convergence rate}}
+\subsection{Proof of Proposition \ref{proposition: partial double robustness for pos class estimator}}

-In order to prove Proposition \ref{proposition: positive class performance convergence rate}, we consider the infeasible case in which the bounding functions $\underline{\delta}(\cdot; \eta), \overline{\delta}(\cdot; \eta)$ are known as a stepping stone.
-We prove the result for the upper bound since the argument is identical for the lower bound,
+To prove Proposition \ref{proposition: partial double robustness for pos class estimator}, we first consider the case in which $\underline{\delta}(\cdot; \eta), \overline{\delta}(\cdot; \eta)$ are known as a stepping stone.
+We prove the result for the upper bound since the argument is identical for the lower bound.
+To simplify notation, we assume the data are split into two equal sized folds.